2025 & 2026 Contribution Limits: Maximizing Your Retirement Savings

 SIMPLE IRAs

-SIMPLE IRAs have also received an increased limit for this year, with the 2024 limit being raised to $16,000 and the 2025 limit rising again to $16,500.
-The catch-up contributions remain the same from 2024 to 2025, with individuals over age 50 being allowed a catch-up amount of $3,500.
+SIMPLE IRAs have also received an increased contribution limit for this year, with the 2025 limit of $16,500 rising to $17,000 for 2026.
+Catch-up contribution limits also increased year over year, with individuals over age 50 now allowed a catch-up amount of $4,000 for 2026.
 These accounts are unique in that employers are required to contribute to them on behalf of their employees in the form of a match or an across-the-board flat percentage.

 Simplified Employee Pension (SEP) IRA